madebyaman/hacker-journey/posts/copywriter-blocks.md

 This plugin contains 5 blocks.

-All of them are highly customizable and translation ready.
+All of them are highly customizable and translation-ready.
 Nearly all of them offers support for:

 - Changing text alignment
 - Changing background color